-How to Recruit Real Estate Agents: Proven Strategies for Brokerages
+How to Recruit Real Estate Agents in 2026: Proven Strategies for Brokerages

 A broker stands in an open office holding a tablet and talking to a real estate agent she is trying to recruit, who is hold a cup of coffee